 The loaded carbon is pumped to a loaded carbon storage tank for subsequent transfer to the elution circuit.

 A caustic cyanide strip solution is then introduced into the elution column and the precious metals are desorbed from carbon.
 The gold-laden strip solution leaves the column through a heat-recovery heat exchanger and reaches the cooling heat exchanger.
 The cooled solution flows through two electro-winning circuits where gold and silver are recovered.

 Power supply for mining and mill operations at San Ramon is provided by an 8km-long, 44kV power transmission line.
 A 2km-long, 13.2kV auxiliary power line supplies emergency backup power.

 Financing of Red Eagle Mining’s San Ramon project

-Orion Mine Finance provided $65m of construction finance for the project, which includes $5m private placement of common shares and a $60m secured credit facility.
+Orion Mine Finance provided $65m of construction funding for the project, which comprises $5m private placement of common shares and a $60m secured credit facility.

 Contractors involved with San Ramon gold mine development

 Lycopodium Minerals Canada was awarded the engineering, procurement and construction management (EPCM) contract for the San Ramon gold mine.
 Lycopodium’s headquarters in Australia prepared the feasibility study report for the project.

 Consorcio San Ramon Proyecto Civil carried out earthworks for the mine.